-Turkey assumed the command of CTF-151 for four times.
+Turkey assumed the command of CTF-151 for five times.

 Turkey participated in the UN Iran-Iraq Military Observer Group, which was formed to supervise the compliance of the sides with the cease-fire agreement and to monitor the withdrawal of troops, with military observers from August 1988 to May 1991.

 UNIKOM was established in April 1991 to deter border violations and report hostile acts observing the demilitarized area on Iraq-Kuwait border.

 Turkey contributed to UNIKOM between May 1991 and March 2003.

 UNOMIG was established on 24 August 1993 based on the UNSCR 858.
 From 1994 to 2009, Turkey assigned personnel to this mission which was terminated in 2009.

 TIPH was established as a result of the negotiations of Israel and Palestine Liberation Organization conducted between 1985 and 1997.
 Turkish Armed Forces contributed to Temporary International Presence in Hebron (TIPH) from February 1997 to April 2008.

 Turkish personnel were assigned to the verification mission in Kosovo from May to September 1999.

 Turkish contributed to the Border Monitoring Operation in Georgia which was established due to the flow of refugees resulting from Russian Federation's operation in Chechnya on Georgia-Chechnya border from February 2000 to December 2004 with personnel support.